buildingSMART/BCF-API/README.md

 The refresh token can only be used once to retrieve a token and a new refresh token.

-### 3.2.5 OAuth2 protocol flow - Dynamic Client Registration
+### 3.2.5 OAuth2 Protocol Flow - Dynamic Client Registration

 [dynRegClient\_POST.json](Schemas_draft-03/Authentication/dynRegClient_POST.json)